Clarks Summit University offers a full range of higher education options, from associate degrees to doctorate programs.

 Students enrolled in online classes at Clarks Summit University who reside out-of-state should follow the Complaint Procedures listed under “Student Complaint Process” to resolve concerns.
 Online students have the same rights and responsibilities as those students enrolled in on-campus courses.
 Complaints are addressed through informal and formal processes.
 It is suggested that students first try to resolve an issue through the informal report and resolution process before submitting a formal complaint.

-Federal regulations require Clarks Summit University to provide contact information of state agencies that handle complaints against host secondary education institutions offering distance learning for correspondence education within that state.
+Federal regulations require Clarks Summit University to provide contact information of state agencies that handle complaints against post-secondary education institutions offering distance learning or correspondence education within that state.
 Students are encouraged to first use the Clarks Summit University internal complaint process outlined above prior to filing a complaint with a state agency or accrediting agency.

 Student Complaint Information by State and Agency